elastisys/compliantkubernetes/docs/user-guide/logs.md

 #### Visualize

-The **Visualize** component in OpenSearch Dashboards is to create different visualizations.
+The **Visualize** component in OpenSearch Dashboards can be used to create different visualizations.
 Let us create a couple of visualizations.

 To create visualizations:

 1. Open the sidebar and click **Visualize** under OpenSearch Dashboards.
-1. Click **Create visualization** button located on the top right side of the page.
+1. Click the **Create visualization** button located on the top right side of the page.
 1. Select a visualization type, we will use **Pie** here.
 1. Choose an index pattern or saved search name under **New Pie / Choose a source**.
 You can utilize the search function.
 We will use the `kubernetes*` index here.